![]() | ![]() Introduction to Zithers |

 Interestingly enough, whoever made this one borrowed the filigree pattern of the Paramount version near the top of this article, though it's printed on celluloid versus paper.
 So I'm not saying you can necessarily try to track this one down, but saying you might keep your eye out for the unexpected.

 This site was developed by Garry Harrison in the early 2000s, while he was communicating with Greg Miner (below) about zithers and zither-like instruments.
 Sadly, Garry died unexpectedly in 2012, but his family kept the site going for several more years.
+This is an archive of one of the last versions that were online.

 That said, if you have a correction or a question, please contact me and I'll be glad to hear from you.